OpenResearchInstitute/documents/Remote_Labs/ORI-Lab-User-Setup.md

 Some VNC programs can handle tunneling over SSH by themselves.
 Others will require you to set up the SSH tunnel manually.

 Remmina is one that can handle the SSH tunneling for you, if you use a "connection profile" instead of just entering the info in the Quick Connect bar.
 Add a connection profile using the icon in the top left corner.
 Give it a memorable name, perhaps the short name of the VM you're connecting to.
 Set the Protocol to "Remmina VNC Plugin".
-Under the Basic tab, set the server to the domain name of the VM you wish to connect to, a colon, and the port number you use.
+Under the Basic tab, set the server to the domain name of the VM you wish to connect to, a colon, and the unique port number you use.
 Here's an example:
 ```
 chococat.sandiego.openresearch.institute:5923
 ```
 Set the Color depth to "True Color (32 bpp)".
 Set the Quality to what you want, I suggest "Best (slowest)" unless your Internet connection is slow.

 Now go to the "SSH Tunnel" tab.
 Click "Enable SSH tunnel" and choose "Custom".
-Next to Custom enter `sandiego.openresearch.institute:7322` or `littlerock.openresearch.institute`, whichever is applicable.
+Next to Custom enter `sandiego.openresearch.institute:7322` or `littlerock.openresearch.institute:7322`, whichever is applicable.
 Under "SSH Authentication", fill in your remote lab user name (maybe your callsign) for Username, and select "Public key (automatic)".

 Save the profile.